aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 </html>
 ```

-As you can see, before using the `helloworld` function it's important to call the asyncronous `init` function in order to load the `wasm` file.
+As you can see, before using the `helloworld` function it's important to call the asynchronous `init` function in order to load the `wasm` file.
 Then, we can use the public Rust functions more easily!

 To test it, you can do `npx serve .` and open `http://localhost:5000`.